 CE #1: Agency Cost Savings - MTW Transfers Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total cost of task in dollars (decrease).
-Not available \$2,348 See also note under HC#5.
-Based on h ourly rate of \$15.65.
-CE #2: Staff CE #2: Staff Time Savings - HCV and Public Housing Waiting Lists Unit of Measurement Baseline Benchmark Outcome Bench Achie Total time to complete the task in staff hours (decrease).
-Not available 50 hrs HCV to PH 100 hours PH to HCV
+Not available \$3,338 See also note under HC#5.
+Based on hourly rate of \$23 CE #2: Staff Time Savings - HCV and Public Housing Waiting Lists Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Total time to complete the task in staff hours (decrease).
+Not available 12.5 hours HCV to PH (10 transfers) 100 hours PH to HCV (20 transfers)

-See also note under HC#5.
 Estimated average staff time to process PH to HCV transfer is 5 hours.
 Estimated average staff time to process HCV to PH transfer is 1.25.